-Note: Since GLPI Agent 1.5, ToolBox also permits to manage Remote inventory task by defining and updating remotes.
-It can also be used to expire remotes and require a remote inventory task start to handle any expired remotes right now.
+Note: Since GLPI Agent 1.5, ToolBox also permits to manage RemoteInventory task by defining and updating remotes.
+It can also be used to expire remotes and require a remoteinventory task run to handle any expired remotes right now.
 The interface is really basic: it doens't show the status of a remote and you'll still have to audit your agent log if some remotes are failing to upload an inventory in GLPI.